csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - C# code is stored in files that end with the extension ".cs"
     - Each ".cs" file contains exactly one class
     - The name of the file is the same as the name of the class (Program.cs contains `class Program`)

+Note that some of those conventions are actually rules in different programming languages (typically, the last two regarding code files are mandatory rules in java).

 ## Reserved Words and Identifiers

 - Reserved words: Keywords in the C# language
-    - Note they have a distinct color in the code sample and in Visual Studio
+    - Note they have a distinct color in the code sample and in your IDE
     - Built-in commands/features of the language
     - Can only be used for one specific purpose; meaning cannot be changed
     - Examples: